SMUAbdullah/SLAFIT/README.md

 conda install bioconda::minimap2
 conda install bioconda::mafft
 ```
-- After installing RVHaplo, please replace the copy the files supplied in the directory `src\RVHaplo` into the respective directories of the local installation.
-RVHaplo originally does not work on Python 3.11.5 and the files in the supplied directory have been modified and tested to work on Python 3.11.5.
+- RVHaplo can be installed from its [GitHub repository](https://github.com/dhcai21/RVHaplo).
+After installation, please copy the files supplied in the directory `src\RVHaplo` of SLAFIT into the respective directories of the local installation of RVHaplo.
+RVHaplo originally does not work on Python 3.11.5 and the files in the directory supplied with SLAFIT have been modified and tested to work on Python 3.11.5.
 ### Example data
 Example data is present as `data/reads`.
 The individual `.fastq` files need to be extracted into the same directory these are present in before running the pipeline.
 ### Running the pipeline
 - Execution privileges can be set by `chmod -R 700 SLAFIT-master`.
 - Prior to running, please specify the location of the `RVHaplo-master` directory by editing line 25 of the file `src/SLAFIT.sh`.
+Please also specify the number of available central processing unit (CPU) cores by editing line 15 of the file `src/SLAFIT.sh`.
 - The pipeline can be run on the example data by running the file `src/SLAFIT.sh`.
 - The pipeline can also be run via snakemake by typing `snakemake --cores n` in the main directory, where `n` is the number of available CPU cores.
 ### Output files